Harry R. Truman: Death

-As the likelihood of eruption increased, state officials tried to evacuate the area with the exception of a few scientists and security officials.
-On May 17, they attempted one final time to persuade Truman to leave, to no avail.
-The volcano erupted the next morning, and its entire northern flank collapsed.
-Truman and his 16 cats were alone together at his lodge, and all are presumed to have died in the eruption on May 18.
-He likely died of heat shock in less than a second, too quickly to register pain, before his body would have been inevitably all but entirely vaporized.
+As the likelihood of a major eruption increased, state officials ordered an evacuation of the area with the exception of a few scientists and security officials.
+On Saturday, May 17, local law enforcement made one final attempt to persuade Truman to leave his home, to no avail.
+On Sunday, May 18, at 8:32 a.m., Mount St. Helens erupted, collapsing the entire northern flank of the mountain.
+Truman and his 16 cats were all presumed to have died in the eruption.
+All likely died of heat shock in less than a second, too quickly to register pain.

-The largest landslide in recorded history and a pyroclastic flow traveling atop the landslide engulfed the Spirit Lake area almost simultaneously, destroying the lake and burying the site of his lodge under 150 ft of volcanic landslide debris.
-Authorities never found Truman's remains.
+The largest landslide in recorded history and a pyroclastic flow traveling atop the landslide engulfed the Spirit Lake area almost simultaneously, destroying the lake and burying the site of Truman's lodge under 150 ft of volcanic landslide debris.
+Authorities never searched for Truman's remains.
 Truman considered his cats family and mentioned them in almost all public statements.
-They too presumably perished in similar conditions.

-Friends hoped that Truman might have survived, as he had claimed to have provisioned an abandoned mine shaft with food and liquor in case of an eruption, but the lack of immediate warning of the oncoming eruption probably prevented him from escaping to the shaft before the pyroclastic flow reached his lodge (less than a minute after it began).
-Even if Truman had made it there, the aforementioned landslide would likely have suffocated him, and/or prevented his rescue.
-His sister Geraldine said that she found it hard to accept the reality of his death.
+Initially, Truman's friends hoped that he possibly survived, as he had claimed to have provisioned a nearby abandoned mine shaft with food and liquor in case of an eruption, but the lack of any immediate warning of the eruption would almost certainly have prevented him from escaping to the shaft before the pyroclastic flow reached his lodge, less than a minute after the eruption began.
+Even if Truman had made it there, the landslide would have made any rescue impossible.
+Truman's sister, Geraldine, said that she found it hard to accept the reality of his death.
 "I don't think he made it, but I thought if they would let me fly over and see for myself that Harry's lodge is gone, then maybe I'd believe it for sure."

-Truman's niece Shirley Rosen added that her uncle thought he could escape the volcano but was not expecting the lateral eruption.
-She stated that her sister took him a bottle of Bourbon whiskey to persuade him to evacuate, but he was too afraid to drink alcohol at the time because he was unsure whether the shaking was coming from his body or the earthquakes.
-His possessions were auctioned off as keepsakes to admirers in September 1980.
+Truman's niece, Shirley Rosen, added that her uncle thought he could escape the volcano, but was not expecting the lateral eruption.
+She stated that her sister took him a bottle of bourbon whiskey to persuade him to evacuate, but he was too afraid to drink alcohol at the time because he was unsure whether the shaking was coming from his body or the earthquakes.
+Truman owned a second home located between Washougal and Stevenson, Washington, and his possessions were auctioned off there as keepsakes to admirers in September, 1980.